 Selumetinib and Paclitaxel as Second-Line Treatment in Treating Patients with stage IIIB-IV Non-small Cell Lung Cancer

-- Histologically and/or cytologically confirmed, non-small cell lung cancer (NSCLC) of adenocarcinoma histology at the time of initial diagnosis. a) Mixed tumors will be categorized by the predominant cell type; (Note: If small cell elements are present the patient is ineligible) b) Known mutational status of KRAS and BRAF oncogenes. c) For patients in whom mutational testing result is unknown or unavailable from a prior test, KRAS and BRAF testing will be performed (at a CLIA-certified laboratory) using an archived or fresh biopsy as per Standard of Care, prior to enrollment.
+- Histologically and/or cytologically confirmed, non-small cell lung cancer (NSCLC) of adenocarcinoma histology at the time of initial diagnosis. * Mixed tumors will be categorized by the predominant cell type; (Note: If small cell elements are present the patient is ineligible) * Known mutational status of KRAS and BRAF oncogenes. * For patients in whom mutational testing result is unknown or unavailable from a prior test, KRAS and BRAF testing will be performed (at a Clinical Laboratory Improvement Act [CLIA]-certified laboratory) using an archived or fresh biopsy as per standard of care, prior to enrollment.

-- Stage IIIB-IV, locally advanced or metastatic disease according to the 7 th edition of the AJCC lung cancer TNM classification system
+- Stage IIIB-IV, locally advanced or metastatic disease according to the 7th edition of the American Joint Committee on Cancer (AJCC) lung cancer Tumor, Node, Metastasis (TNM) classification system.

-- Measurable disease as defined by RECIST v1.1 criteria.
-Baseline measurements and evaluation of ALL sites of disease must be obtained within 4 weeks prior to Enrollment.
+- Measurable disease as defined by Response Evaluation Criteria in Solid Tumors (RECIST) version (v) 1.1 criteria.
+Baseline measurements and evaluation of ALL sites of disease must be obtained within 4 weeks prior to enrollment.

-- Failure of at least one line of systemic anti-cancer therapy for advanced NSCLC defined as either of the following: a) Radiological documentation of disease progression (or failure to achieve a response) or b) Discontinuation due to toxicity
+- Failure of at least one line of systemic anti-cancer therapy for advanced NSCLC defined as either of the following: * Radiological documentation of disease progression (or failure to achieve a response) or * Discontinuation due to toxicity * Prior treatment with immunotherapy as well as maintenance therapy, including both continuation and switch maintenance will be allowed if received at least 14 days before start date of selumetinib-paclitaxel (immunotherapy is not allowed within 14 days of the start date of selumetinib-paclitaxel).

-- Females of childbearing potential that are sexually active must agree to either practice 2 medically accepted highly effective methods of contraception at the same time or abstain from heterosexual intercourse from the time of signing the informed consent through 30 days after the last dose of study drug.
-See Appendix C for a list of protocol-approved highly effective methods of contraceptive combinations. • Negative test for pregnancy is required for females of child-bearing potential; A female of childbearing potential is any woman, regardless of sexual orientation or whether they have undergone tubal ligation, who meets the following criteria: 1. has not undergone a hysterectomy or bilateral oophorectomy; or 2. has not been naturally postmenopausal for at least 24 consecutive months (i.e., has had menses at any time in the preceding 24 consecutive months or 730 days) • Conception while on treatment must be avoided
+- Females of childbearing potential that are sexually active must agree to either practice 2 medically accepted highly effective methods of contraception at the same time or abstain from heterosexual intercourse from the time of signing the informed consent through 30 days after the last dose of study drug. * Negative test for pregnancy is required for females of child-bearing potential; A female of childbearing potential is any woman, regardless of sexual orientation or whether they have undergone tubal ligation, who meets the following criteria: ** has not undergone a hysterectomy or bilateral oophorectomy; or ** has not been naturally postmenopausal for at least 24 consecutive months (i.e., has had menses at any time in the preceding 24 consecutive months or 730 days) * Conception while on treatment must be avoided.

 - Males of childbearing potential must agree to practice effective barrier contraception during the entire study treatment period and through 6 months) after the last dose of study drug, (includes males surgically sterilized – i.e. status post vasectomy).

-- Ability to understand and the willingness to sign a written Informed Consent and HIPAA document/s
+- Ability to understand and the willingness to sign a written informed consent and Health Insurance Portability and Accountability Act (HIPAA) document/s.

 - Any prior treatment with either a MEK, RAS, or RAF inhibitor for advanced or metastatic NSCLC.

-- Any unresolved toxicity > CTCAE grade 2 despite optimal care/support, from previous anti-cancer therapy, except for alopecia, within 7 days prior to Cycle 1, day 1
+- Any unresolved toxicity > Common Terminology Criteria for Adverse Events (CTCAE) grade 2 despite optimal care/support, from previous anti-cancer therapy, except for alopecia, within 7 days prior to cycle 1, day 1.

 I. To determine the safety and tolerability of three pre-planned arms of continuous, intermittent, and pulsatile selumetinib with paclitaxel as second-line treatment in patients with stage IIIB or IV NSCLC.